-The term “Branch Transformation” has become the new hot buzz word in the financial industry for incorporating technology into your financial delivery services.
-The perception that many Bankers have, is that Branch Transformation means that you have to become more reliant on technology based services in lieu of providing the personal touch interaction.
-This is not always the case.
-Branch Transformation does not always have to lean towards technology integration, it can mean incorporating other strategies within your organization.
+The concept of branch transformation has become the hot buzz word in the financial industry for incorporating technology into your financial delivery services.
+Many bankers seem to have the perception that branch transformation means one thing: becoming more reliant on technology-based services in lieu of providing the personal touch interaction.

-Do not get me wrong, technology is important and is a huge part of the financial industry.
-The latest technologies such as teller cash recyclers, interactive teller machines, self-service coin counters, deposit automation, digital displays to name a few, have allowed the banking world to expand and become more efficient.
-The idea I want to leave you with is that technology is there to help with Branch Transformation and dictate it.
+The idea I want to leave you with is that technology is here to help with branch transformation, not dictate it.
 You do not have to incorporate all of the latest trends at one time.
-The best course of action is to fully understand what Branch Transformation strategies are right for you and how they can be best integrated into your organization.
+The best course of action is to fully understand what branch transformation strategies are right for you and how they can be best integrated into your organization.